 So now you might be thinking which all are the accredited dental programs, right?
 Below I had listed the accredited dental programs.

-Now I will tell you how to work in Canada as a licensed dentist if you are a graduate from the above accredited dental school.
+Now I will tell you how to work in Canada as a licensed dentist if you are a graduate of the above accredited dental school.

 Who are Graduates of Non-accredited Dental Programs?